grz/msgbomb/README.md

 msgbomb
 =======

-just a msg bomb for the guy who sent garbage msg for you
+just a msg bomb for the guy who sent garbage msg to you,have fun,do not be evil!